HarshaP09/8051-Microcontroller/keyboard/REAME.md

 ## Theory

 * **Matrix Keypad (4x4):**
-  A keypad has 4 rows and 4 columns.
-When a key is pressed, a row and column short together.
-  By scanning rows and reading columns, the specific key pressed can be identified.
+A 4×4 keypad is a matrix-type input device that consists of 16 keys arranged in four rows and four columns.
+The keypad works on the principle of row and column scanning.
+The microcontroller sequentially activates one row at a time while keeping the others inactive and simultaneously monitors the column lines.
+When a key is pressed, it creates an electrical connection between a specific row and column, allowing the microcontroller to identify the exact key based on the active row and detected column.

 * **7-Segment Display:**
   Each digit/character is represented by activating specific LEDs in the 7-segment module.